jkomoros/code-sprouts/README.md

 Think of Code Sprouts like OpenAI's GPTs, but hosted wherever you want them to be, and with more intricate possibilities for complex logic.

 OpenAI's GPTs are simple pre-built configurations that provide ChatGPT with a starting prompt to tell it how to behave with the user.
 Users can "install" these bots by visiting ChatGPT and going to its directory.
 These bots allow tinkerers--even ones without a technical background--to create custom bots that reflect their expertise and goals.
 GPTs are great, but they are only usable within the proto-aggregator of ChatGPT.
-At this era of ecosystem development, it's time for open-ended tinkering across a community.
+At this era of ecosystem development, it's time for open-ended tinkering across the whole ecosystem.

 Code Sprouts are run by a viewer.
 This project is the canonical viewer; you can host your own instance, or use https://code-sprouts.web.app/ for convenience.